cornell-brg/engrg1050-mini-lab/docs/index.md

 chime from the instructors.
 Duct tape the servo to the lab bench so that when the rod swings it gently rings the tabletop wind chime.

+_Sign-Off Milestone:_ Have an instructor verify the whole system works.
-Test the whole thing out and make a video to share with your friends!
+Make a video to share with your friends!